jmgarcia83/Singularity-tutorial/INSTANCES.md

 You can start multiple instances running in the background, as long as you give them unique names.

 ```
-$ singularity instance start lolcow.simg cow2
+$ singularity instance start lolcow.sif cow2

-$ singularity instance start lolcow.simg cow3
+$ singularity instance start lolcow.sif cow3

 $ singularity instance.list
 DAEMON NAME      PID      CONTAINER IMAGE
-cow1             10794    /home/dave/lolcow.simg
+cow1             10794    /home/eduardo/lolcow.sif
-cow2             10855    /home/dave/lolcow.simg
+cow2             10855    /home/eduardo/lolcow.sif
-cow3             10885    /home/dave/lolcow.simg
+cow3             10885    /home/eduardo/lolcow.sif
 ```

 You can stop individual instances using their unique names or stop all instances with the `--all` option.

 ```
 $ singularity instance stop cow1
-Stopping cow1 instance of /home/dave/lolcow.simg (PID=10794)
+Stopping cow1 instance of /home/eduardo/lolcow.sif (PID=10794)

 $ singularity instance stop --all
-Stopping cow2 instance of /home/dave/lolcow.simg (PID=10855)
+Stopping cow2 instance of /home/eduardo/lolcow.sif (PID=10855)
-Stopping cow3 instance of /home/dave/lolcow.simg (PID=10885)
+Stopping cow3 instance of /home/eduardo/lolcow.sif (PID=10885)
 ```

 #### nginx (useful) example

-These examples are not very useful because `lolcow.simg` doesn't run any services.
+These examples are not very useful because `lolcow.sif` doesn't run any services.
 Let's extend the example to something useful by running a local nginx web server in the background.
 This command will download the official nginx image from Docker Hub and start it in a background instance called "web".
 (The commands need to be executed as root so that nginx can run with the privileges it needs.)

 ```
 $ sudo singularity instance.start docker://nginx web